aliamuraayad/JSON_quiz/README.md

 **Tech used:** HTML5, CSS3, ES6, Fetch API, localStorage, array methods

-Using **ES6s**, I created a simple Beyonce trivia quiz application with clean code.
+Using **ES6**, I created a simple Beyonce trivia quiz application with clean code.
 The question/answer bank were saved in a **JSON** file, and pulled using the **fetch API**.
 The quiz has multiple views: a home page, a scoreboard, and the actual quiz questions.
 Makes use of **clean UI**, **semantic HTML5**, and **CSS3** for an efficient user experience.
 The high scores are saved in **localStorage** and 5 are displayed at a time on the scoreboard.
 The latest high scores are always shown, using the **sort() method to sort them in descending order** and the **splice() method** to cut off scores as new high scores are made.

 ## Optimizations

 If I were to make changes in this application, I would definitely store highest score/scoreboard information on the server instead of using localStorage.
-Though localStorage was efficient, considering this was a front-end project, business logic is generally best executed on the server so that nobody can cheat.
+Though localStorage was efficient, considering this was a front-end project, business logic is generally best executed on the server so that nobody can cheat using the console.

 ## Lessons Learned: